unified-doc/unified-doc/packages/unified-doc/readme.md

 ```

 ##### `doc.search(query: string, options?: Record<string, any>): SearchResultSnippet[]`
-Searches on the `text` content of a `doc` when a `query` string and configurable `options` is provided.
+Searches on the `textContent` of a `doc` when a `query` string and configurable `options` is provided.
 Returns `SearchResultSnippet`.
 This method supports a simple and robust way to search on a `doc` irregardless of its underlying `mimeType`.
 Custom `searchAlgorithm` with the same unified interface can be easily integrated,

 ```js
 doc.search('some|content', { enableRegexp: true });